 Touch ID is a better option to unlock the iOS devices compared to the Passcode.
-It was an old tradition of using the passcodes to unlock iPhones on iOS but it’s still there.
-Of course, you can unlock an iPhone or iPad if you remember the passcode you have arranged to it.
+It was an old tradition of using the passcodes to unlock iPhones on iOS but it’s still there after the arrival of Face ID.
+Of course, you can unlock an iPhone or iPad if you remember the passcode you have arranged for it.
 But it will be a difficult task if you have not remembered the passcode.
 It’s even more dangerous with people who have enabled the Erase Data option.

 - Write down the passcode of your iOS device somewhere or in a paper and keep it in your pocket all the time.

 - Restoring iPhone or iPad Using iTunes as it requires skill to perform well.

 Those will be the better options to overcome the wrong passcode data loss issues.
 But, Today I am going to show you a far better way to Reset the passcode of your iOS device using Gecko iPhone Toolkit.

 This tool will not need iTunes and you do not need to restore your iOS device using the iTunes.
 Wait for a second, What iOS device you have?.
 Check if your device is supported by the Gecko iOS Toolkit or not.

 The toolkit supports iPhone 3Gs, iPhone 4, iPad 1, iPod Touch 4G, and iPod Touch 3G, and iOS 4.0 to iOS 6.0.0.